 If you plan a content calendar for your email newsletter, you can keep your sphere engaged for years with just an hour or two of work per week.
 Here are a few easy real estate newsletter ideas to get you started:

 If you want to really stand out in your farm area, you might consider a more robust approach.
 Parkbench makes it super-easy to dominate your market as the community leader.
 They create a hyperlocal website filled with neighborhood news, market info, events, real estate listings, and more, all with your logo and contact information to put your face in the forefront of your community.
 Watch your trust factor soar and leads start flowing in.
 They only allow one agent per area so, don’t wait!
 Check to see if yours is still available.

 Whether you love it or hate it, video is definitely taking over the digital marketing space.
 From shorter vertical videos, like the ones on Instagram Reels or TikTok (above), to longer-form videos on YouTube, video will drive your business faster and more effectively than static forms of content.

 Think lifestyle or walk-through videos set to music on Reels and TikTok or educational videos on the buying or selling processes on YouTube.
 Putting your content in video format will boost your exposure and get you in front of more potential clients since Google and Facebook both favor video over static images or text.

 You can typically get your pro photographer to shoot some of your polished videos of listings.
 But you can also easily create your own lifestyle or educational videos with your smartphone.

 30 Real Estate Marketing Tools Every Agent Needs (+ Reviews & Pricing)

 Over to You

-Do you think these are the right real estate marketing materials every agent needs to build their personal brand?
+Do you think these are the right real estate marketing materials for every agent to build their personal brand?
 If not, what would you include instead?
-Let us know in the comments.
+Tell us in the comments!